 The other day, we were chatting about our new wardrobe updates.
 Like do you replace beloved pieces or do you go for something totally new?
 I mean in the sense, you never had a piece like that before.
-This post shows how beloved pieces from the past can influence what you buy.
+This post shows how beloved pieces from the past can be what influences your style.

 Disclosure: Sponsored post.

 Note: As usual, terms with a star * are explained in the High Latitude Style glossary (opens in a new tab).

 I recall a citrus boxy sweater dress my Mom once knitted for me.
 It was my absolute wardrobe favorite in my childhood in 2 to 4th grade.
 Ever since I am looking for something similar like this boxy cropped cashmere sweater I found accidently for just $75 at Italic, a retailer that takes the brand out of the equation.
 More on the retail concept of Italic).

 Not only has the sweater my favorite color, the boxy cut and crewneck like my fav childhood dress, it also has the hand-finished ribbing on the cuffs, waist, and neckline.
 I loved this finishing back then and still today.
 It provides an elegant touch! … and comparable pieces – quality-wise – the material is spun from silky soft 100% 7 gauge* Mongolian cashmere – cost $100 at Everlane and $450 at Ralph Lauren.

 I was so happy that I found this cute 90s vintage boxy in that amazing citrus color at Italic.com and had to have it.